Xilinx/Vitis_Model_Composer/Examples/AIENGINE_plus_PL/AIE_HLS/Channelizer/README.md

 ## MATLAB Model

 The figure below shows a system model of the polyphase channelizer built in MATLAB and encapsulated in a MATLAB app.
 This provides a comprehensive golden model of the channelizer algorithms and illustrates the relationships between the various system parameters.
-The model was built to support a broader range of parameter settings than the actual Versal design:
+The model was built to support a different, broader range of parameter settings than the actual Versal design:
 * The model supports two different input sampling rates, Fs = 10.5 Gsps and Fs = 20.5 Gsps.
 * The number of channels M may be set to 16, 32, 64, or 128 using a dial.
 * The output oversampling ratio P/Q may be set to 1/1, 2/1, 4/3, or 8/7 using the appropriate button.